gnosis/dex-liquidity-provision/scripts/README.md

 ### Confirming multisig-transactions on gnosis-safe with Metamask

 For the signing process, note that the gas consumption is underestimated.
 There is currently no proper way to estimate the gas limit.
-In order to make sure that the gas limit of your transaction is sufficient, increase it to 5 million gas.
+In order to make sure that the gas limit of your transaction is sufficient, increase it to 5.9 million gas.
 In practice, this limit suffices to deploy a strategy with 20 brackets.

 ### Deploy the bracket-strategy:

 In order to deploy new bracket-trader contracts, place orders on behalf of the newly mined contracts and fund their accounts on the exchange, one only has to run the `complete_liquidity_provision` script.
-It will create one ethereum transaction for creating the safes, and send two transactions request to the gnosis-safe interface.
+It will send one ethereum transaction and send two transactions request to the gnosis-safe interface.

+The ethereum transasction will create the bracket-traders.
+For this transaction the provided private key will be used to pay for the gas.
-The first request will generate orders on behalf of the bracket-traders.
+The first request of the script will generate orders on behalf of the bracket-traders.
-Please sign this transaction in the gnosis-safe interface and double check that the prices of the orders are as intended -for example in [telegram-mainnet](https://t.me/gnosis_protocol) or [telegram-rinkeby](https://t.me/gnosis_protocol_dev) channels.
+Please sign this transaction in the gnosis-safe interface and double check that the prices of the orders are as intended - for example in [telegram-mainnet](https://t.me/gnosis_protocol) or [telegram-rinkeby](https://t.me/gnosis_protocol_dev) channels.
 Then continue the script and send out the second request, which will fund the bracket-traders' accounts on the exchange.
+Notice: One has to wait until the transaction is mined, as otherwise the nonce for the next request will be incorrect.
+Making the requests to the gnosis-interfaces does not cost any gas.
+However, signing and executing the transactions in the gnosis-safe interface will incur gas costs.

 Here is an example script invocation: